 The difference in wiring between the dual and single voice coils can be quite substantial, which is why it’s important to understand what they do.
-The single voice coils wiring provides the force behind the driver and is crucial to the power of the subwoofers.
+The single voice coils wiring provides the force behind the driver and is crucial for enough power in the subwoofers.

-With that said, you can imagine the wiring needed in dual voice coil instead of single voice if you have a sub capable of low or higher power and RMS rating.
+With that said, you can imagine the wiring needed in dual voice coil subwoofers instead of single voice if you have a sub capable of low or higher power and RMS rating.
 In this case, you need to pay attention to the ohm rating as well, and in most cases, dual voice coils are better for sound.

-Do you need or want an enclosure either sealed or ported?
+Do you need or want sealed or ported subwoofers?
 Is it better to get the best subwoofer that comes with its own ported enclosure?
-If you want a quick and easier setup and the design of your car audio sound system allows it, our experts suggest getting a sub with an enclosure.
+If you want a quick and easier installation and the design of your car audio sound equipment allows it, our experts suggest getting a sub with an enclosure.

-A subwoofer with a ported enclosure is usually of low quality performance but can produce punchier bass notes, and thus louder types of music.
+A subwoofer with a ported enclosure is usually of low quality performance but can produce bass notes with more punch, and thus louder types of music with more bass.
 They can handle more power, too.
-You will notice subwoofers with low or very high power ratings are in ported enclosures.
+You will notice subwoofers with low or very high power ratings are in ported enclosures, like the MTX Audio Terminator Series.

 As you may have guessed, a sub in a sealed enclosure is usually of a higher sound quality build.
-Subwoofers in a sealed enclosure are more compact, and also capable of better sound quality accuracy.
+Sealed subwoofers are more compact, and also capable of better sound quality accuracy and distortion-free output.
 Even though the quality factor of sealed subs is a generalization, you may still find a higher quality ported enclosure sub that’s well built compared to a sealed one that is flimsily put together.
+But we’d also like to add that there are options like the Planet Audio AC12D which produces deep and powerful bass in either enclosure.

 Next up is the frequency response.
 Since we are talking about subwoofers and not speaker in general, you don’t need the high frequency range to be hit as much as the low frequencies.